|►||Hellenic Studies Home|

 |►||Center for West European Studies|

 Hellenic Studies offers study-abroad programs for students interested in expanding their cultural knowledge and awareness of the rich artistic and intellectual legacy of Greece, while also enhancing their intellectual curiosity and facilitating their development as citizens of the world.
+Check out the video from the 2014 study abroad program!
+See below for our current study abroad program offerings!

 |120 Thomson Hall|